uom-resquant/modelling_book/docs/08_logistic_regression.md

 If we are interested in "qualitative" prediction, we also need to consider other measures of fit.
 In many applied settings, such as in applied predictive modelling, this can be the case.
 Imagine you are developing a tool to be used to forecast the probability of repeat victimisation in cases of domestic violence.
 This type of prediction may then be used to determine the type of police response to cases defined as high-risk.
 Clearly, you want to make sure the classification you make is as accurate as possible.

 In these contexts, it is common to start from a **classification table** or [**confusion matrix**](http://en.wikipedia.org/wiki/Confusion_matrix).
 A confusion matrix is simply a cross-tabulation of the observed outcome in relation to the predicted outcome.
 We saw earlier how the `predict()` function generated a set of predicted probabilities for each of the subjects in the study.
 To produce a classification table in this context, we must define a **cut-off point**, a particular probability that we will use to classify cases.
-Anybody above that cut-off we will define as belonging to the level of interest and anybody below we will define as not.
+We will define anybody above that cut-off as belonging to the level of interest and anybody below we will define as not.
 We could, for example, say that anybody with a probability larger than .5 should be predicted to receive harsher treatment.

 The confusion matrix typically follows this layout: